ryumaggs/SmallLLM/README.md

 This repository is based on the walkthrough provided by Andrej Karpathy at [this link](https://www.youtube.com/watch?v=kCc8FmEb1nY&t=6331s)

-## Data set
+## Data Set, Requirements, and Training

-Trained entirely on the Tiny Shakespeare data set, provided in repo at tinyShake.txt
+Trained entirely on the Tiny Shakespeare data set, provided in repo at tinyShake.txt \
+\
+Only two python libraries are required: Torch and Numpy.
+\
+Main.py contains the hyperparemeter settings and main training loop\

 ## Sample Output and Loss